gopikadeviga/rekognition-image-labels/README.md

 # How it works

-1.An image is uploaded to an Amazon S3 bucket.
+1. An image is uploaded to an Amazon S3 bucket.
-2.A local Python script, authenticated through an IAM user configured with the AWS CLI, calls Rekognition's detect_labels API on that image.
+2. A local Python script, authenticated through an IAM user configured with the AWS CLI, calls Rekognition's detect_labels API on that image.
-3.Rekognition returns the labels with confidence scores, which the script prints to the console.
+3. Rekognition returns the labels with confidence scores, which the script prints to the console.
-4.The script downloads the image and draws a labelled bounding box (name and confidence) around each detected object, then displays it.
+4. The script downloads the image and draws a labelled bounding box (name and confidence) around each detected object, then displays it.

 ## AWS Services Used